netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

     kubectl create -f apache-service.yaml

 When you create the service (`apache`) of type `LoadBalancer`, the IPAM controller assigns an IP address to the `apache` service from the IP address range you had defined in the IPAM controller deployment.
-The Citrix ingress controller configures the IP address allocated to the service as virtual IP (VIP) in Citrix ADX VPX.
+The Citrix ingress controller configures the IP address allocated to the service as virtual IP (VIP) in Citrix ADX.
 And, the service is exposed using the IP address.

 View the service using the following command: